 The menu changes daily depending on what’s been harvested, but favourites include Pacific or native Angasi oysters, King George whiting, marron, abalone and calamari.
 This is as fresh as seafood gets.

 2. Kingscote Farmers & Artisan Market

-What better way to start your weekend on Kangaroo Island than a morning down Kingscote Farmers & Artisan Market?
-Rub elbows with friendly locals as you meander the stalls.
-If you’re feeling peckish there’s plenty of savoury and sweet treats including freshly baked bread, pastries and cakes.
-You’ll also find stalls selling everything from artisan cheese, preserves, chocolate, plants, homemade clothes, jewellery and more.
+What better way to start your weekend than a morning at Kingscote Farmers Market.
+Mingle with the locals as you meander the stalls, treat yourself to a freshly baked pastry, or fill your day bag with picnic goodies.
+As well as food, you’ll find plenty of stalls selling homemade clothes, jewellery, plants and more.
 The market runs every 2nd and 4th Sunday at Kingscote Wharf.

 3. Emu Bay Lavender Farm, Emu Bay

-If you thought lavender was only used in essential oils, candles and body wash, think again.
-Emu Lavendar Farm spans 51 acres of land with over 7,500 lavender plants.
-Summer is when the flowers are in full bloom when you can walk through endless rows of purple and fill your nostrils with the sweet aroma.
-Surprise your tastebuds with things like orange and lavender cake, scones with lavender jelly and fresh cream, white chocolate and lavender cookies or a lavender gin and tonic.
-It sounds a little funky, but it works.
+Emu Lavender Farm spans 51 acres with over 7,500 lavender plants.
+If you visit during summer when the plant is in full bloom, you can walk through endless rows of purple and fill your nostrils with its sweet aroma.
+Or, surprise your tastebuds with orange and lavender cake, scones with lavender jelly and fresh cream, or a lavender gin and tonic.

 4. Dudley Wines, Dudley Peninsula